 Diocese of Birmingham

-- Advising the Diocese of Birmingham on various employment, safeguarding, property matters and other general queries.
+- Advising the Diocese of Birmingham on employment, safeguarding, property matters and other general queries

-- Worked with the Stonewater Group to implement an innovative employee-based shared ownership scheme which is helping eligible employees get onto the housing ladder by buying a home on the open market.
+- Advising Stonewater Group on the implementation of an innovative employee-based shared ownership scheme which is helping eligible employees get onto the housing ladder by buying a home on the open market.

 Other key lawyers: